The Dark Angel (Waltari novel): Plot

 The narrator is Jean Ange, alias John Angelos, born in Avignon.
 Prior to the events of the novel, he had been a friend of Sultan Murad II and then also of his son, Mehmed II; but once Mehmed had begun his march to Constantinople, Ange fled there.

 The novel begins as Jean Ange meets Anna Notaras in Constantinople and they fall instantly in love.
 At first Ange is unaware of her identity, but later he realises she is the daughter of megas doux Lucas Notaras.

 Ange is committed to fight to the death on the side of the Christians against the Islamic Ottoman forces.
 Nevertheless, his prior relationship with Mehmed earns him constant distrust from both Latin and Greek Christians.

+In the final part of the book, Jean Ange is seen to be an unreliable narrator who had concealed from the reader - and from everybody he met including his beloved Anna - the vital information that he was born in Avignon to exiled Royal Byzantine parents and actually had a valid dynastic claim on the Byzantine imperial throne.
+On his way to Constantinople, he had passed through the Ottoman camp - and Mehmed had let him proceed, hoping that he would press his claim and ignite a civil war inside the besieged city.
+But in fact, Jean kept his secret and revealed to no one his ancestry.

-Eventually Jean Ange is revealed as a rightful heir of Byzantine emperors, although he has no interest in power.
-Constantinople ultimately falls under Mehmed's attack, Anna dies while in the disguise of a soldier, and Jean is tortured to death by Mehmed.
+Constantinople ultimately falls under Mehmed's attack, and Anna dies while in the disguise of a soldier.
+Only then does Jean press his claim on the throne against Mehmed, who, astonished at Jean's defiance and having looked forward to socialising with him, is left with little choice but to order him put to death.

+Anna Notaras is a real historical character.
+In actuality, she did not die during the Fall of Constantinople but escaped and lived to a ripe old age as a major member of the Greek community in Italy.